 by Fr.
 Tommy Lane

-In August 1999 an article was published in Readers Digest commenting on the difficulties of parents.
-In the course of the article the author remarked that she still remembers a piece of advice she heard some years earlier which continues to inspire her to give her best to her children.
+In August 1999, an article was published in Readers Digest commenting on the difficulties of parents.
+In the article, the author remarked that she still remembers a piece of advice she heard some years earlier which continues to inspire her to give her best to her children.
 It was given by Mother Teresa.
 Mother Teresa had given a speech about her work with the sick and dying and orphans in India.
 Afterwards, a member of the audience, who seemingly wanted to assist her in her great work, asked, “You have done so much to make the world a better place.
 What can we do?”
 Mother Teresa smiled and simply said, “Love your children.”
 Not pleased with her answer, the questioner was about to speak again when she raised her hand and said, “There are other things you can do, but that is the best.
 Love your children.
 Love your children as much as you can.
 That is the best.”

 That is indeed beautiful and inspiring advice.
 Not only is it beautiful and inspiring advice for parents but for everyone because we are all called to love.
 You might ask, “How do we love?”
-There are many possible answers but one answer is given to us in our second reading today where Paul writes, “I . . .urge you to live in a manner worthy of the call you have received, with all humility and gentleness, with patience, bearing with one another through love, striving to preserve the unity of the spirit through the bond of peace.”
+There are many possible answers, but one answer is given to us in our second reading today where Paul writes, “I . . .urge you to live in a manner worthy of the call you have received, with all humility and gentleness, with patience, bearing with one another through love, striving to preserve the unity of the spirit through the bond of peace.”
 (Eph 4:1-3) Paul implores us to lead a life worthy of our call.
 Our call is to love.
 That is the vocation of a Christian.

 If children live with criticism,